mjpritchard/test-decap-help/content/docs/short-term-project-storage/xfc.md

 ## What is the XFC?

-The Transfer Cache (XFC) provides a large area of temporary storage for users of JASMIN to store large files and / or a large volume of files on a short-term basis.
+The Transfer Cache (XFC) provides a large area of temporary storage for users of JASMIN to store large files and/or a large volume of files on a short-term basis.

 Users are granted a quota of space in their user area on the temporary